prjemian/punx/docs/source/configuration.rst

 .. [#] commit (hash): A commit is a snapshot of the GitHub repository.
    A SHA-1 hash code is the unique identifier of a commit.
+   It is a 40-character sequence of hexadecimals.
-   It may be abbreviated to just the first characters which identify it uniquely in the repository.
-Three or four characters *may* be unique, seven characters are almost certain to be unique.
+   It may be shortened to just the first characters which identify it uniquely in the repository.
+Three or four characters *may* be unique (1:16^3 or 1:16^4) while seven characters are almost certain (1:16^7) to be a unique reference.

    For example. the commit `9eab` may also be identified as `9eab281`, or by its full SHA-1 has